 That's what many of my clients say before they describe one of the following dating dealbreakers.
-A dealbreaker is simply an issue that will create major problems in your relationship and likely cause a future breakup.
+(A dealbreaker is simply an issue that will create major problems in your relationship and likely cause a future breakup.
 It can be a fundamental difference in values, a major transgression or just a plain 'ole personal preference.)

 Do you want to get married?
 Be upfront about your views on marriage and ask her to share her views.
 If they conflict, be aware that it may be a dealbreaker.

 Are you willing to go back into the closet if she's in the closet?
-Do you value your privacy while she's a community pride organizer?
+Do you value your privacy, while she's a community pride organizer?
 "Closet status" can create major relationship rifts if you can't live with each others' choices.
-Talk to her about how out she is — at home, at work, and with her family.
+Talk to her about how 'out' she is — at home, at work and with her family.
 Talk about each others' choices honestly.

 This dealbreaker is really subjective.
 Does she have a weird relationship with her father?
 Does she hate her siblings?
 Is she a "momma's girl?"
 If the relationships she has with her family interfere with your relationship, then they may be dealbreakers.

 This article was originally published at Lesbian Love Guru